kelley-sharp/minesweeper/README.md

 ## About

 On my first Windows computer in the 90's, Minesweeper was the most difficult of the Entertainment Pack games for me to play.
 That's why I wanted to build it programmatically from scratch.
-I still loose most of the time, but the real win is the satisfaction of knowing how it works.
+I still lose often, but the real win is the satisfaction of knowing how it works.

 To view the site and play the game go [here](http://kelley-sharp-minesweeper.s3-website-us-east-1.amazonaws.com/).